-At the last SEA Games Fil-Heritage (athletes of Filipino blood), two new faces ended two very long droughts in athletic events.
+At the last SEA Games Fil-Heritage (Filipino blood athletes), two new faces ended two very long droughts in athletic events.

-Olongapo is born Eric Shauwn Cray a graduate of the University of Oklahoma.
-Became the fourth Filipino to ever win the SEA Games title in the 400m Hurdles.
-He ended a gold-medal drought of 28 years restoring the historic 400m Hurdle title made popular by Renato Unso in the 80s to the Philippines.
+Olongapo has born Eric Shauwn Cray, a graduate of the University of Oklahoma.
+Became the fourth Filipino ever to win the SEA Games title in the 400m Hurdles.
+He ended a gold-medal drought of 28 years, restoring the historic 400m Hurdle title made popular by Renato Unso in the 80s to the Philippines.

-Cebu born Jessica Lyn Barnard a graduate of Long Beach State in Los Angeles became the first Filipina ever to medal in the Women’s 3000m Steeples in the process jogging to a new national record of 11.04.84.
+Cebu-born Jessica Lyn Barnard, a graduate of Long Beach State in Los Angeles, became the first Filipina ever to medal in the Women’s 3000m Steeples in the process of jogging to a new national record of 11.04.84.

-These fresh faces through the ranks helped fill the void left by the Athletes of the famous ‘Go Teng Kok’ army who are one by one retiring due to age.
+Through the ranks, these fresh faces helped fill the void left by the Athletes of the famous ‘Go Teng Kok’ army, who are one by one retiring due to age.

 While the contribution of Fil-Heritage athletes in athletics is nothing new.

 Some of the names listed below brought the sport to milestones.